Quality Manual

 An application form is available here:

-As part of the application the student's supervisor is responsible for providing a statement regarding the research being undertaken, comments on the need for a restriction and the current research project number.
+As part of the application the student's supervisor is responsible for providing a statement regarding the research being undertaken, including comments on the need for a restriction and the current research project number.

 Thesis restriction - Procedure